These entries have their own pages:

-- The infamous Sonic 2 prototype has the infamous blank stages: Wood Zone Act 2, both acts of Genocide City Zone, and both acts of Death Egg Zone.
+- The infamous Sonic 2 prototype has the infamous blank stages: Wood Zone Act 2, both acts of Cyber City Zone, and both acts of Death Egg Zone.
 No level, just glitched (if any) background) and plummeting to your death three times.
 Even worse, playing Death Egg Zone, which has no music, shuts off the Z80 processor, preventing sound from playing again until you reset.

 - Oil Ocean Zone's music is a bit creepy.
 What elevates it into Nightmare Fuel territory is that if you input a code on the wrong menu (entering 1-9-9-2-1-1-2-4 into the Options sound test rather than the stage select sound test), which not only give the player 14 continues, the music starts playing throughout the entire game, even if you navigate outside of the options menu.
 Worse, all sound effects are disabled!

 - The US soundtrack in general — namely, the boss music and the Game Over music.
 The boss music is simply creepy, but the Game Over music is outright scary (with the sound of evil laughter).
 This is in sharp contrast with the soundtrack's JP/EU counterpart, as there those two tracks aren't scary; the JP Boss music has an Affably Evil feel to it, and the JP Game Over music (a slowed-down, tempo down sample of the main theme "You Can Do Anything") is more like Sarcastic Clapping in musical form.

 - On the other hand, the boss music is used to nightmarish effects in the game's hidden sound test, resulting in this scary Easter Egg.